ee-damp/ee-damp.github.io/Course Reviews/EE_204_ANALOG_CIRCUITS_2021.md

 The following topics were covered as a part of this course:

-– Op amp: The ideal op-amp, different circuit configurations and effects caused by non-idealities <br>
-– PN junction diodes: Terminal characteristics, forward and reverse bias, approximate circuit models for junction diodes, rectifier circuits <br>
-– BJTs and MOSFETs: Modes of operation and working, relevant equations for current/voltage (Note: Details of how these basic equations come about aren’t explored here, and are covered in EE 207 instead), current-voltage characteristics, large and small signal models, biasing <br>
-– Current Mirrors, Differential Amplifiers and other common building blocks of analog circuits: From here on, both BJT and MOSFET circuits are covered in parallel, and the instructor made sure to highlight the nuances of the transistors’ configurations <br>
+– Op amp: The ideal op-amp, different circuit configurations and effects caused by non-idealities – PN junction diodes: Terminal characteristics, forward and reverse bias, approximate circuit models for junction diodes, rectifier circuits – BJTs and MOSFETs: Modes of operation and working, relevant equations for current/voltage (Note: Details of how these basic equations come about aren’t explored here, and are covered in EE 207 instead), current-voltage characteristics, large and small signal models, biasing – Current Mirrors, Differential Amplifiers and other common building blocks of analog circuits: From here on, both BJT and MOSFET circuits are covered in parallel, and the instructor made sure to highlight the nuances of the transistors’ configurations
 – Basics of frequency response